-- Wear a mask so you can instruct closer than 6 feet away - Use of polycarbonate guards among students at tables.
-Masks may be removed if using dividers. - All dividers, sneeze guards, tabletops, and chairs need to be wiped down before the next group, as well as any items to be used with multiple groups.
+- Wear a mask so you can instruct closer than 6 feet away - All dividers, sneeze guards, tabletops, and chairs need to be wiped down before the next group, as well as any items to be used with multiple groups.
 Aides will be assigned to transport younger students to/from the classroom to allow for cleaning between sessions.
-Sessions may be shortened to allow time to follow cleaning/disinfecting protocol between student sessions - Use of a dirty bin for manipulatives and other items used throughout the day to be cleaned at the end of the day. - Use of a pointer during instruction to clarify important information and to decrease contact. - Portable white boards to be able to share/highlight important information while decreasing physical contact with students and their materials.
+Sessions may be shortened to allow time to follow cleaning/disinfecting protocol between student sessions - Use of a dirty bin for manipulatives and other items used throughout the day to be cleaned at the end of the day. - Use of a pointer during instruction to clarify important information and to decrease contact. - Portable white boards to be able to share/highlight important information while decreasing physical contact with students and their materials. - Individual lesson materials will be provided for each student in the group (ie. paper copies of books, math manipulatives, letter tiles--part of class supply lists) - Small group instruction may need to push into classes and look at using a larger room to spread out students or sneeze guards/dividers during sessions. - Self-contained ADL programming that includes food shopping may need to be suspended for the beginning of the school year.

-- Individual lesson materials will be provided for each student in the group (ie. paper copies of books, math manipulatives, letter tiles--part of class supply lists) - Small group instruction may need to push into classes and look at using a larger room to spread out students or sneeze guards/dividers during sessions. - Self-contained ADL programming that includes food shopping may need to be suspended for the beginning of the school year. - HS Community Work Based Learning Opportunities will be provided upon District receipt of safety protocol that meets or exceeds CDC and District requirements.
+HS Community Work Based Learning Opportunities will be provided upon District receipt of safety protocol that meets or exceeds CDC and District requirements.